 When requesting an OPF, submit Standard Form 127, Request for Official Personnel Folder.
 A separate SF 127 is required for each requested folder.

 When requesting an EMF, submit Standard Form 184, Request for Employee Medical Folder.

 A separate SF 184 is required for each requested folder.

 To request OPFs or EMFs, specify the following information on the SF 127 or SF 184:

 - Dates of employment for which the records are desired;

-- Foreign National Overseas (FNO) in place of a social security number (for foreign nationals); and
+- Foreign National Overseas (FNO) in place of a Social Security number (for foreign nationals);

 The NPRC provides access to the Military Personnel Registry (MPR) File Index to authorized users through a web interface.
 The MPR is a locator index for OMPFs that have been transferred to NPRC custody and that are under automated controls.
 Users who have registered with NPRC and have a user ID may submit inquiries and record orders from their Government worksite.
 Security registration is required for all users who will be accessing the MPR Registry File Index.
 Remote users who wish to order Army and/or Air Force records for delivery to their worksite must obtain authorization from the Army or Air Force, and be placed on an official access list.
 The Navy, Marine Corps, and Coast Guard restrict review of records to NPRC premises for approved users unless otherwise authorized.
 To register for online access and a user ID, all authorized users must submit VA Form 9957, ACRS Time Sharing Request Form.

 Original medical treatment records are returned to military hospitals and clinics upon request.
 NPRC must receive a DD877-1 request for medical treatment records.